 When is O’Malley vs Cejudo?

-Sean O’Malley could set to fight Henry Cejudo, in Spring 2023.
+Sean O’Malley could set to fight Henry Cejudo, in Autumn/Fall 2024.

 The fight would be scheduled for 5 rounds in the Bantamweight division, which means the weight limit would be 135 pounds (9.6 stone or 61.2 KG).